fionaoriordan/MLS_Project/README.md

 -- In your browser navigate

 ## In the Browser
-Enter a random speed wind of your choice from 0 to 24.5 and click on the desired model button.
-The application will predict the power generated from the wind speed entered.
+Enter a random speed wind of your choice from 0 to 24.5 and click on the desired model button or alternatively 'All Models' button.
+The application will predict the power generated from the wind speed entered for the particular model clicked or for all models depending on the button selected.

 Best Wishes, Fiona